VolkanSah/run-multiple-Tor-instances/README.md

-## Multiple Tor Instances for Hidden Services
+# Multiple Isolated Tor Instances for Hidden Services

-Tor is cool but sometimes it makes you crazy—sorry folks, we won’t sleep until everything’s up to date!
+Tor is awesome — but let’s be real: sometimes it drives you *absolutely insane*.
-Run multiple Tor instances with separate configs to host different hidden services on the same machine.
-Perfect for advanced setups or security testing.
+So instead of jamming all your hidden services into one massive `torrc` file and hoping for the best, we go the clean route:

+🛠️ **One instance per service.
+Separate configs.
+Isolated processes.**
+Each with its own data, control, and behavior.

+## Why is this better?

+- 🔐 **Better security** – Each instance is sandboxed.
+No shared state, no accidental leakage.
+- 🧠 **Full control** – Individual logs, ports, runtime — total transparency.
+- ⚡ **More flexibility** – Restart or debug just one service without touching the others.
+- 🧹 **No permission hell** – Avoid weird ownership or `PidFile` issues.
+Clean, modular.

+This guide shows you how to run multiple independent Tor services on the same machine like a pro —
+because the one-`torrc`-to-rule-them-all method is fine, until it’s not.

+> Build it like a Batmobile: fast, stealthy, unstoppable.

 ![Tor Logo](https://upload.wikimedia.org/wikipedia/commons/1/15/Tor-logo-2011-flat.svg)